OpenFrontier: General Navigation with Visual-Language Grounded Frontiers: Experiment and Results

 Vision-language models are used in OpenFrontier for two purposes: frontier utility reweighting and goal verification.
 Goal verification is triggered only when a candidate target is detected by SAM3 \cite{carion2025sam3}.
 Neither component requires task-specific training or fine-tuning, allowing the VLM to be easily replaced with alternative models.
 To evaluate this flexibility, we run the full HM3D evaluation using several other VLMs.
-As shown in Table \ref{tab:hm3d_vlm}, replacing Gemini-2.5-Flash with other publicly available or open-source models results in only a marginal performance decrease, while maintaining strong compatibility with our framework.
+As shown in Table~\ref{tab:hm3d_vlm}, replacing Gemini-2.5-flash \cite{comanici2025gemini} with other publicly available or open-source models, including the older LLaVA 1.6 \cite{liu2023visual}, results in only a marginal performance decrease ($\le 3$\% SR) while maintaining strong compatibility with our framework.
+To further isolate the contribution of the system design from that of the VLM, the same table also reports a cross-method comparison in which baselines and OpenFrontier are evaluated using the same VLM backbone.
+At a matched VLM, OpenFrontier substantially outperforms UniGoal, History-Aug.\ VLM, and InstructNav, indicating that our gains are not attributable to VLM strength alone but to the visual-frontier representation and the system design around it.
 We further evaluate a broader set of VLMs on real-world images to compare their image-space reasoning ability with frontier selection capability.
 The qualitative comparison in Fig. \ref{fig:vlm_comparison} illustrates the differences in reasoning behavior across models.
 Despite differences in the exact probability values generated by different VLMs, all tested models provide reasonable probability estimates.
-All tested VLMs provide reasonable probability estimates.
-These results suggest that for OpenFrontier stronger VLMs naturally bring improved performance with just a simple switch, however it is also generally robust to the choice of different VLM,.
+These results suggest that stronger VLMs can improve OpenFrontier through a simple model switch, while the framework remains robust to the choice of VLM.